John Huston: As an actor

-While he had done some stage acting in his youth and had occasionally cast himself in bit parts in his own films.
-Earlier in his career, he had played bit parts in his own films, such as the unnamed rich American in The Treasure of the Sierra Madre.
+Initially he had done some stage acting in his youth and had occasionally cast himself in bit parts in his own films, such as the unnamed rich American in The Treasure of the Sierra Madre.
 Towards the end of his career, Huston began to play more prominent roles in films by other directors.
 In 1963, director Otto Preminger asked if he would portray a Boston prelate in The Cardinal, and, writes author Philip Kemp, he "virtually stole the picture."
 He was nominated for an Academy Award for Best Supporting Actor for his role.
 He had a little participation (as did many others) in 1967's Casino Royale as actor and director.
 He acted in Roman Polanski's Chinatown (1974) as the film's master villain, Noah Cross.
 For his performance he earned a nomination for the Golden Globe Award for Best Supporting Actor – Motion Picture.
 He also acted as President Teddy Roosevelt's secretary of state John Hay in The Wind and the Lion.
 Huston enjoyed acting and denied that he took it all that seriously.
 "It's a cinch," he once said, "and they pay you damn near as much as you make directing."

 He continued to take prominent supporting roles for the next two decades, including 1974's Chinatown (directed by Roman Polanski), and he lent his booming baritone voice as a voice actor and narrator to a number of prominent films.
 His last two films, 1985's Prizzi's Honor, and 1987's The Dead, filmed while he was in failing health at the end of his life, were both nominated for multiple Academy Awards.
 He died shortly after completing his last film.
 Huston said he did not regard himself very highly as an actor, saying he was proud only of his performance in Chinatown.
 But he had also greatly enjoyed acting in Winter Kills.
 He also played the Lawgiver in Battle for the Planet of the Apes.

 Huston is famous to a generation of fans of J. R. R. Tolkien's Middle-earth stories as the voice of the wizard Gandalf in the Rankin/Bass animated adaptations of The Hobbit (1977) and The Return of the King (1980).

 Huston played the lead in Orson Welles's last completed film, The Other Side of the Wind.
 In it he played an aging filmmaker named Jake Hannaford who was having great problems getting financing for his latest uncompleted film.
 Much of his portrayal was filmed in the spring of 1974 in Carefree, Arizona, at Southwestern Studio and a nearby mansion.
 But due to political and financial complications, The Other Side of the Wind was not released until the fall of 2018.